sinan-ozel/iac/README.md

 Put the required configuration files under `configs`.
 The purpose is to have different variations of the same cluster, for instance, `dev`, `prod`, or different centres by region.
 These are meant to have only environmental variables, working as `.env` files.
 Once again, each cloud provider has its own folder.

+Whenever privilege or role-related changes are need (IAM in AWS terminology), do not rely on the workflow.
+Instead, containerize and put into the `local_scripts` folder.
+(As an example, see the subfolder [local_scripts/aws/eks_admin_role](local_scripts/aws/eks_admin_role)).
+This ensures that the github role does not require permissions to create or destroy roles, or increase privileges.
+At the same time, thanks to containerization, multiple team members can create roles.

 ## How to add a new service

 TODO